Randy Matthews

 Randy Matthews (born May 7, 1950) is an American Christian singer, songwriter, guitarist, and pioneer of Jesus music.

+Background

 He was born into a family with at least five ordained ministers, including his father, Monty, a founding member of the Jordanaires.
 When Matthews was in high school in Lamar, Mo., he sang in a quartet called The Zionaires, which was also founded by his father.
 This quartet performed regionally and sang in quartet competitions.
 Other members of the group included Noel Scott, baritone; Spike (Carl) Bickel, tenor; and Dan Fields, bass.

 Matthews briefly attended Ozark Bible College in Joplin, Mo.
 During this time he joined Noel Scott and Charlene Munger in the developing movement of Christian folk music.
 This experience helped Matthews to choose a less traditional path to ministry.
 After leaving college, he founded a coffee house ministry in Cincinnati with the purpose of promoting social activities among Christians and providing a safe haven for street people.